 The FIA will only accredit press from outside the country in which the event is held.
-National press must apply to the National Press Officer (e.g. Spanish press applying for the Spanish Grand Prix must apply to the National Press Officer whilst press from countries other than Spain must apply to the FIA), excepted if the media outlet has a permanent pass, then it will have to apply through the FIA.
+National press must apply to the National Press Officer (e.g. Spanish press applying for the Spanish Grand Prix must apply to the National Press Officer whilst press from countries other than Spain must apply to the FIA).